 Break Point Two concludes when New Jersey State Police completes its analysis and sends to the county prosecutor the results of its investigation, and its recommendation.
 New Jersey State Police never inform Expungement Lawyers in New Jersey™ directly of that completion.
 Thus Expungement Lawyers in New Jersey™become aware of delay at Break Point Two only upon non-arrival at Break Point Three.

 Inquiries into delays at Break Point Three almost always reveal that the hold up is actually at Break Point Two.
-If the hold up is at Break Point Two with no relief in sight, it is time to consider trying to make waves.
-“Make waves” means asking the expungement judge to schedule a hearing.
-If we reach this point in the first place, the original hearing date has already come and gone.
+If the hold up is at Break Point Two with no relief in sight, it is time to consider making waves.
+“Making waves” means asking the expungement judge to schedule a hearing.
+If we reach this point in the first place, the original hearing date will have already come and gone.
 The procedure now will be to ask the judge's law clerk to list it again.
 (Sometimes it will have been automatically relisted.
 In that case, just tell the law clerk and the prosecutor that you intend to show up and argue the matter.)
 This notification by itself may be enough to get things moving.
 If not, then, at the hearing, recite the original signed order fixing hearing date, and the absence of adverse information having been provided to the court.
 Come prepared to make a record that the New Jersey State Police failure to act is not a one-time event but, rather, is just another instance of a widespread pattern of New Jersey State Police disregarding legislative and judicial mandates.
 Ergo, judge, please grant the expungement now with no further delay.

 Many judges will lack the backbone to do that, even though it would be the fair and just decision.
 The most likely outcome here is that the judge will cite some lame excuse and give the State more time to do what should have been done long ago.
 Be prepared for this.
 Come to the court room with an order for the judge to sign.
 This is an order that refuses to grant the expungement at that time.
 This is not a denial of the expungement application.
 All the order does is extend the time within which New Jersey State Police can continue to proceed at its glacial pace.
 The judge will probably sign the order.
 The order that you prepare can specify a definite date by which, unless New Jersey State Police has acted, the expungement will be granted.
 One way or the other, you are entitled to an order memorializing the judge's ruling.
 The judge will seldom refuse to sign such an order.
 It the date is intolerably far into the future, you can then ask the Superior Court of New Jersey, Appellate Division, for leave to appeal, and to grant the expungement.